kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 An upgrade to a version which supports this feature does not require any additional configuration changes.
-This feature is opt-in at the Job-level, so to use it users need to add the "managed-by" label to their Jobs.
+This feature is opt-in at the Job-level, so to use it users need to add the "managedBy" field to their Jobs.

 #### Downgrade

 A downgrade to a version which does not support this feature (1.29 and below) does not require any additional configuration changes.
-All jobs, including these that specified a custom value for "managed-by", will be handled in the default way by the Job controller.
+All jobs, including these that specified a custom value for "managedBy", will be handled in the default way by the Job controller.
 However, this introduces the risk of [two controllers running at the same time](#two-controllers-running-at-the-same-time-on-old-version).

-In order to prepare the risk the admins may want to make sure the custom controllers using the "managed-by" labels are disabled before the downgrade.
+In order to prepare the risk the admins may want to make sure the custom controllers using the "managedBy" field are disabled before the downgrade.

 <!--
 If applicable, how will the component be upgraded and downgraded?
 Make sure